 Cruise Promotions such as Free At Sea

 Look for promotions where alcohol is included.
 For instance, many Norwegian Cruise Lines cruises offer this as part of their "Free at Sea" perks package.
 On a four day cruise to the Bahamas that I was looking at, the cost was only $449 per person including Premium Beverage Package as one of the perks.
 Considering this would normally be $99 per day the rest of the cruise is essentially only $50 vs buying that package normally!
 As a further comparison, Carnival's Cheers! package is $56.95 per day and Royal Caribbean's Deluxe Beverage Package is up to $70 per day.
-Keep an eye out for deals like that or make sure to contact a travel agent such as our partner, Circling The Globe who can help you.
+Keep an eye out for deals like that or make sure to contact a travel agent such as our partner, Flow Voyages who can help you.

 Even if you can't find a cruise promotion that gives you free or discounted drinks like this, make sure to book the package before you board.
 This can save you a significant amount of money compared to the cost of buying the beverage package on board!